Case 0101

 Composite scenarios.
 Specific figures and identifying details withheld.
 General information only.
 Your situation will be different, and past outcomes are not a guide to future results.

 Fair question.
 If your situation is simple (one super fund, home paid off, clear timeline), a good book and a calculator will probably get you most of the way.
 Where I earn the fee is when the decisions get specific: contribution strategy close to your caps, how super and Age Pension interact after you stop working, tax and insurance choices that depend on your actual numbers.
-The free first meeting is the cheapest way to find out which category you're in.
+The first meeting helps us work out which category you're in before you commit to advice.

 An hour in my Springwood office or on Zoom.
 I ask questions about what you're trying to solve, what you've already done, and what's worrying you.
 I tell you whether advice is likely to help, how much it would cost if we went ahead, and what the process looks like.
 If I don't think advice adds value for your situation, I'll tell you that too.